Particular/docs.particular.net/samples/sqltransport/native-integration/sample.md

 ## Sending from within the database

-So far we've seen how to send from other .NET applications.
-While that is fine sometimes it is necessary to integrate with old legacy apps where performing sends straight from within the database itself might be a better approach.
+Sometimes it is necessary to integrate with old legacy apps where performing sends straight from within the database itself might be a better approach.
 Just execute the following T-SQL statement and notice how the message is consumed by the NServiceBus endpoint.

 snippet:SendFromTSQL